 A weekend exploring the Peak District with kids

-The Peak District is a National Park in central England spanning six counties.
+The Peak District is a national park in Derbeyshire, central England, but spans six counties in total.
 Jane Austen famously wrote in her romantic novel, Pride and Prejudice, ‘there is no finer county in England than Derbyshire’.

 To date we haven’t seen a great deal of the UK with the kids as we have been favouring overseas travel instead but with some large overseas trips booked up for the next year, we decided to fill the gaps with some local travel during the weekends.

 We wanted somewhere within a couple of hours of us because any longer and it eats into the weekend.
 As the summer had finally arrived we wanted to get out into nature.
 The Peak District seemed like it would fit the bill.

 When it came to the accommodation, we wanted somewhere with a pool because, well, who doesn’t want a pool?!
 We came across Landal Sandybrooks near Ashbourne which sounded like a cheaper version of CentreParcs.
 We couldn’t have been more pleased with the accommodation, but I will go into that in more details in my review of Sandybrooks.

 Our weekend started when we picked the kids up after school on a Friday.
 Within 5 minutes the kids had fallen asleep which was fine by us because we knew they’d be super excited to meet new friends when we got there and it would be a late bedtime for them.